Roussolakkos: Bronze age settlement

-The earliest written records documenting the worship of Diktaian Zeus at Roussolakkos come from the Mycenaean Greek Linear B archives at Knossos and date to the close of the Cretan Bronze Age (ca. 1300 BC), however, sacred art and architecture dating from all periods have been found, suggesting that the site was hallowed throughout its history.
-Among the most beautiful artifacts attesting the worship of Diktaian Zeus is a unique gold and ivory statuette of the god made ca. 1500 BC.
+The earliest written records documenting the worship of Diktaian Zeus at Roussolakkos come from the Mycenaean Greek Linear B archives at Knossos and date to the close of the Cretan Bronze Age (c.
+1300 BC), however, sacred art and architecture dating from all periods have been found, suggesting that the site was hallowed throughout its history.
+Among the most beautiful artifacts attesting the worship of Diktaian Zeus is a unique gold and ivory statuette of the god made c.
+1500 BC.
 See this and more finds at the museum in Sitia.

 Archaeology

-Roussolakkos was first excavated from 1902-6 by Robert Carr Bosanquet and Richard MacGillivray Dawkins of the British School at Athens.
-Work was continued by L. H. Sackett and M. R. Popham in 1962-3, and is currently directed by J. A. MacGillivray, L. H. Sackett and J. M. Driessen since 1983.
+Roussolakkos was first excavated from 1902 to 1906 by Robert Carr Bosanquet and Richard MacGillivray Dawkins of the British School at Athens.
+Work was continued by L. H. Sackett and M. R. Popham in 1962–63, and is currently directed by J. A. MacGillivray, L. H. Sackett and J. M. Driessen since 1983.

 Just south of Roussolakkos is Mt Petsophas, a peak sanctuary likely to have been linked with the town.
 Linear A inscriptions on offering tables from Petsophas are designated as PK for Palaikastro by Godart and Olivier.

 The Palaikastro Kouros was found at Roussolakkos, purposefully desecrated by burning and smashing during an ancient invasion of the site.
 Four fragments of a stele containing the Hymn to Dictaean Zeus were also found.